Coronavirus death toll climbs by 53 in state, including 15 in Palm Beach County

 Two Latin American nations, Brazil and Mexico, have had skyrocketing deaths and cases.

-The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Belgium, Germany -- reported a total of 192 deaths after 160 Sunday.
-No. 2 Britain has 55, which was the lowest since 35 on March 22, followed by No. 4 Italy with 65, No. 5 France with 54, No. 6 Spain with 0, No. 8 Belgium with 11 and No. 9 Germany with 7.
+The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Belgium, Germany -- reported a total of 513 after 192 Monday.
+But 286 of them were reported by the United Kingdom after 55 Monday, which was the lowest since 35 on March 22.
+Others were No. 4 Italy with 79, No. 5 France with 87, No. 6 Spain with 0, No. 8 Belgium with 13 and No. 9 Germany with 48.

 The daily rate was as high as 1,494 in France, 1,172 in Britain, 919 in Italy, 961 in Spain.
 Italy was the epicenter of the world at one time.

+Iran is in 10th place with 74 new deaths.
+Canada is in 11th place with an additional 62 deaths reported.

-Russia's cases continue to surge – 8,985 – and is in third place.
-Also, it reported 112 additional deaths in 14th place.
+Russia’s cases continue to surge – 8,595 – and is in third place.
+Also, it reported 171 additional deaths in 13th, passing the Netherlands.

-Sweden, which has been doing "herd immunity," reported 35 more deaths with 4,694 as well as 68 new cases after 1,056 Friday.
-Neighboring Norway reported 1 death after tree in a row for non to rise to 239 as well as 14 more cases.
+Sweden, which has been doing "herd immunity," reported 23 more deaths with 4,717 as well as 202 new cases after 1,056 Friday.
+Neighboring Norway reported 0 deaths to stay at 239 as well as 15 more cases.

-China, the original epicenter of the world. hasn’t reported a death since April 26 and reported 5 cases Monday.
+China, the original epicenter of the world but now in 18th place, hasn’t reported a death since April 26 and reported 3 cases Wednesday.

 Scripps Only Content 2020